castorini/docTTTTTquery/README.md

 We are now ready to run inference.
 Since this is a costly step, we recommend using Google Cloud with TPUs to run it faster.

-We will use the docTTTTTquery model trained on the MS MARCO passage dataset, so you need to upload it to your Google Storage bucket.
+We will use the docTTTTTquery model trained on the MS MARCO passage ranking dataset, so you need to upload it to your Google Storage bucket.
 ```bash
 wget https://storage.googleapis.com/doctttttquery_git/t5-base.zip
 unzip t5-base.zip